An Empirical Study of Catastrophic Forgetting in Large Language Models During Continual Fine-tuning: Introduction

-\citet{scialom2022fine} investigate the CF issues of T0 models during continual instruction tuning.
+\cite{scialom2022fine} investigate the CF issues of T0 models during continual instruction tuning.
 However, their analysis primarily focuses on the forgetting phenomenon observed in downstream tasks, such as summarization and style transfer.
-The evolution of general knowledge stored in the original pre-trained LLMs during instruction tuning remains unexplored. \citet{luo2023investigating} conduct an analysis using probing methods on pre-trained language models to examine the problem of generality destruction and general knowledge forgetting during continual fine-tuning.
+The evolution of general knowledge stored in the original pre-trained LLMs during instruction tuning remains unexplored. \cite{luo2023investigating} conduct an analysis using probing methods on pre-trained language models to examine the problem of generality destruction and general knowledge forgetting during continual fine-tuning.
 Nevertheless, their study is restricted to encoder-only models and classification tasks.
-In this work, we draw attention to the following fundamental questions regarding forgetting in generative LLMs: \begin{enumerate} \item \textit{Are the general knowledge stored in LLMs forgotten during continual instruction tuning?} \item \textit{What types of general knowledge are saliently forgotten?} \item \textit{What are the effects of model scales, model architectures, and general instruction tuning in the forgetting problem?} \end{enumerate}
+In this work, we draw attention to the following fundamental questions regarding forgetting in generative LLMs: